-Next to each piece of software, you’d ask him to list the name, price, and website address – as well as the main features of the software.
+Next to each piece of software, you’d ask him to list the name, price, and blog address – as well as the main features of the software.

 Another great job for your virtual assistant for is finding posts to comment on.

 When you know your topic reasonably well, the hard part about commenting isn’t cranking out the comments – it’s actually keeping up-to-date with other people’s posts.

 So, ask your virtual assistant to create a list of blogs in your niche that you want to monitor.
 Then, have your assistant look at them two or three times a week and send you a daily or bi-weekly email with a digest of what’s been posted.

 Then you can quickly dash off your comments, and your assistant can post them on your behalf – under your name, with a link back to you.